Visiting Carmel by The Sea: The Ultimate Guide

 Pebble Beach Golf Course

-Voted the number one golf course in the country, Pebble Beach is a must-see for any golfer in your life.
-However, a round of golf can run upwards of $550.
+The course is known for its small greens, narrow fairways, and strategically placed bunkers, which make it a challenging but rewarding experience for golfers of all skill levels.
+However, a round of golf can run upwards of $600.
 It’s definitely a splurge but a once-in-a-lifetime experience if you want to experience this world-renowned course.

 Performing Arts: Sunset Center